Diane Stirling - Working Collie and Shollie (Collie/Shepherd Mix) Breeder in Minnesota

 What's In Your Pet's Food

-www.StirlingPetPantry.com - Life's Abundance is formulated by a HOLISTIC, Nutritional Vet, Dr. Jane Bicks!
-Our food is delivered fresh to your door within 6 weeks of being made, usually for a small fee of $8.85.
-Please reconsider what food, treats and supplies you are using, especiallly with all the recalls on the market today.
+www.StirlingPetPantry.com - Life's Abundance is formulated by a former HOLISTIC, Nutritional Vet, Dr. Jane Bicks!
+Due to their premium, or high quality foods, it is delivered to your door within 4-6 weeks of being made, usually for a small fee of $8.85.
+Please reconsider what food, treats and supplies you are using, especially with all the recalls on the market today.
 For more information, or to try the food we recommend, please visit: www.stirlingpetpantry.com.

 What's Really For Dinner?